-The Treasurer is also responsible for conducting the tax sale; processing tax sale redemptions; issuing tax sale deeds; processing tax suspensions; preparing plat and mobile home tax clearances; and administering the Iowa Property Tax Credit Program for the elderly and disabled based on income.
+The Treasurer is also responsible for conducting the tax sale; processing tax sale redemption; issuing tax sale deeds; processing tax suspensions; preparing plat and mobile home tax clearances; and administering the Iowa Property Tax Credit Program for the elderly and disabled based on income.

 For additional information see our Frequently Asked Questions.

 As a property owner in Boone County, you should be aware of the following requirements.

 The Boone County Assessor determines property values and provides notification to property owners.
 Please contact the Assessor’s Office at 515-433-0508 for the latest valuation information on your property.